SoftwareAG/c8y-releasenotes/content/release-10-17-0/announcements-10-17-0.md

 only allows one of these configuration approaches in a single application.
 This means that if the old, adapter-based method has been used in your code before, you will have to migrate to the new, direct filters declaration for applications to start.
 Refer to the [Spring Security documentation](https://docs.spring.io/spring-security/reference/5.8/migration/servlet/config.html#_stop_using_websecurityconfigureradapter) for more details.

+##### New default branding

+As announced with [release 10.15](/release-10-15-0/announcements-10-15-0) and [release 10.16](/release-10-16-0/announcements-10-16-0), as of release 10.17, the default branding for all Cumulocity IoT default applications has been updated.
+Branded applications will not be affected, however, as the new navigator changes from a dark color to a light color, the default navigator font color might not work with your current branding settings.
+You might end up with a dark font color on a dark background, which might not be readable or accessible by your users.
+You can review this by opening the branding editor in the Administration application and check what font color you are using in the current version.

 ### Streaming Analytics